Sprouted grain bread is made from whole grains that have begun to sprout, or germinate.

 One serving of sprouted grain bread contains approximately 15 grams of protein, compared to 11 grams in 12-grain bread (3).

 One study found that sprouting brown rice for 48 hours increased its fiber content by 6.1%.
 Sprouting it for 96 hours increased fiber by 13.3% (8).

 What’s more, the sprouting process also leads to an increase in several key vitamins.

 Sprouting also increases the antioxidants vitamins C and E, as well as beta-carotene (11).

 In addition to increasing nutrients, sprouting also decreases antinutrients.

-Though cooking makes most grains and legumes edible, it does not eliminate all antinutrients.
+Though cooking increases the digestibility of most grains and legumes, it does not eliminate all antinutrients.

 In one study, sprouting wheat increased the absorption of iron by over 200% (16).

 Summary Sprouted grains are higher in several nutrients, including protein, fiber, vitamin C, folate and beta-carotene.
 In addition, sprouting decreases antinutrients, making the nutrients in the grains more readily available to your body.

 Studies have shown that sprouting whole grains is linked to better digestibility (17).